The Subbetica, one of Spain´s best new cycling destinations...

 At Casa Olea we have a range of bikes which can be rented by our guests and used for a good selection of routes leaving from the property:

-- 2 e-bikes for adults (one large, one medium)
+- 2 e-bikes for adults (one large, one medium), on request

-- 2 road bikes for adults (one large, one medium)
+- 2 road bikes for adults (one large, one medium), on request

 Advance booking is essential for the e-bikes and road bikes, along with information about the size of bike you require.
 Note - we can arrange more e-bikes or road bikes if required, but only with prior notice.